 A single or joint honours degree of at least 2:2 in Criminology, Sociology, Law, Political Science, Social Studies, Social Policy, or a related academic discipline.

 Months of entry

-Students will study a broad spectrum of topics including; crime, organisations and administrations in the field of criminal justice, the social causes and consequences of crime, social change and social structures, culture and identity and related issues.
-Compulsory modules: Compulsory: the research process; and justice; applied social research.
+A broad range of criminology and sociology subjects are studied which develop knowledge and understanding of broad spectrum of topics within this field including; crime, organisations and administrations in the field of criminal justice, the social causes and consequences of crime, social change and social structures, culture and identity and related issues.

 Qualification and course duration